-COLLEGE SPANISH III - HONORS
+COLLEGE SPANISH III - HONORS 4 UNITS PREREQUISITE: SPAN 102 or SPAN 102H.

-PREREQUISITE: SPAN 102.

 In this intermediate level course students develop complex conversational, reading and writing skills, with emphasis on the subjunctive and hypothetical situations.
 This course expands vocabulary in the Spanish language and awareness of Hispanic culture.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging coursework.